nkiliyumwami/Web-Maker-React-version/README.md

 # Web-Maker-React version
-Msimbo BootCamp Assignment 3.
-React:
+Msimbo BootCamp Assignment :
-In this assignement we were learning the basic of React We covered everything from the props, components, state, event handlers...
+A continuation of web maker app with react server side and deployment to heroku